Atlantic meridional overturning circulation: Major review studies

 In 2022, an extensive assessment of all potential climate tipping points identified 16 plausible climate tipping points, including a collapse of the AMOC.
 It said a collapse would most likely be triggered by 4 C-change of global warming but that there is enough uncertainty to suggest it could be triggered at warming levels of between 1.4 C-change and 8 C-change.
 The assessment estimates once AMOC collapse is triggered, it would occur between 15 and 300 years, and most likely at around 50 years.
 The assessment also treated the collapse of the Northern Subpolar Gyre as a separate tipping point that could tip at between 1.1 C-change degrees and 3.8 C-change, although this is only simulated by a fraction of climate models.
 The most likely tipping point for the collapse of Northern Subpolar Gyre is 1.8 C-change and once triggered, the collapse of the gyre would occur between 5 and 50 years, and most likely at 10 years.
 The loss of this convection is estimated to lower the global temperature by 0.5 C-change while the average temperature in Europe would decrease by around 3 C-change.
 There would also be substantial effects on regional precipitation levels.

-The "State of the cryosphere" report, dedicates significant space to AMOC, saying it may be enroute to collapse because of ice melt and water warming.
+The "State of the cryosphere" report dedicates significant space to AMOC, saying it may be en route to collapse because of ice melt and water warming.
 Impacts will include cooling of Northern Europe faster than 3 °C per decade, "with no realistic means of adaptation".
 At the same time, the Antarctic Circumpolar Current (ACC) is also slowing down and the Weddell Sea Bottom Water is losing volume, what can impact global ocean circulation and climate.
 UNESCO mentions that the report in the first time "notes a growing scientific consensus that melting Greenland and Antarctic ice sheets, among other factors, may be slowing important ocean currents at both poles, with potentially dire consequences for a much colder northern Europe and greater sea-level rise along the U.S. East Coast."